 They have long lived on Little Andaman Island, the most southerly island in the Andaman archipelago.

 Until the 1940s the Onge were the sole permanent inhabitants of Goubalambabey (the Onge name for Little Andaman).
-They now share the 732 sq km island with more than 18,000 settlers from India, Bangladesh and the Nicobar islands.
+They now share the 732 sq km island with around 17,000 settlers from India, Bangladesh and the Nicobar islands.
 In 1976 the Onge were settled in order to have ‘the basic facilities for hygienic living and protection against elements of nature’.
 They now live in a reserve in Dugong Creek that is a fraction of the size of their original territory.

 The Onge’s settlements were completely destroyed by the Tsunami in 2004 but all of the Onge survived.
 They knew that if the sea receded rapidly it would later rush back with a destructive power.
 When they felt the earthquake and saw the water level drop dramatically they gathered on the shore and hurled stones into the sea to trick the angry spirits (who they believed were shaking the pillar that holds up the sea) into believing that the Onge were in the water.
 They then quickly headed inland, safe from the waves that they knew would follow.